alaukiknpant/PLDI-Java-Scala-Type-Systems/README.md

+## Null Pointer References: The Billion Dollar Mistake even at the type level
-# A Reflection on Why [Java and Scala’s Type Systems are Unsound](https://ilyasergey.net/YSC3208/_static/papers/null.pdf)
+### A Reflection on Why [Java and Scala’s Type Systems are Unsound](https://ilyasergey.net/YSC3208/_static/papers/null.pdf)

 #### Type Systems
 A type is a system of judgement and inference rules.
 A judgement is a claim and Inference rules are used to derieve judgements from other judgements that are valid.[[1]](https://ilyasergey.net/YSC3208/_static/lectures/PLDI-Week-09-typing.pdf)